Bringing The Outdoors In

 by Stephanie Chambers

-Today, I heard some interesting facts on the radio.
-This morning, I heard that in Norway and the Netherlands they are helping people who are suffering from depression (and other illnesses) by having their doctor send them (via a special program) to stay on a farm 1.
-They are known as “care farms”2.
+In Norway and the Netherlands, they are helping people who suffer from depression (and other mental illnesses) by having their doctor send them (via a special program) to stay on a farm.1 These places are known as “care farms”.
 Apparently, working on a farm helps them to recover from depression and get their lives together.
-I thought this was interesting as it involves not only being in nature, but doing something purposeful.
-The town where we are based in Iowa, Fairfield, was recently made part of the Blue Zones3 Project for greater longevity and it too talks about the need to have a purpose in life.
+The town where we are based in Iowa, Fairfield, was recently made part of the Blue Zones Project for greater longevity and, it too, talks about the need to have a purpose in life.2 Research shows that our psychology, and even our physical stress indicators, are affected by our environment.
+Being in a more natural environment, like a green space or urban garden in places like New York City, calms us down and makes us feel more relaxed.
+People who are recovering from surgery have been shown to recover faster and to need less pain medication if they are given a room with a scenic view of nature.3 Even people who are shown photos of nature or are immersed in nature, virtually, show some improvements.4

-I am not proposing we just stay indoors and diffuse essential oils.
-As much as you can, drag yourself, your spouse and your family outdoors.
-Go to the park or even just the garden as much as you can to counteract the effects of the stress of our modern lives, but when that isn’t possible, bring the outdoors in with you by diffusing essential oils.
+Amrita is not proposing to just stay indoors all day and diffuse Essential Oils.
+As much as you can, drag yourself, your spouse, or your family outdoors.
+Go to the park, or even just the garden, as much as you can to counteract the effects of stress on our modern lives.
+But, when that isn’t possible, bring the outdoors with you wherever you are by diffusing Essential Oils.

 Sources: